 - protect data from unauthorised disclosure while in transit through public networks.

-- We do not have a Wi-Fi network with privileged access (we assume it is public despite its security protection)
+- We do not have a Wi-Fi network with privileged access.
+We assume it is public despite its security protection and use VPN clients at all times to gain access.

 Protection against Malware